pinf/loader-js/NOTES.md

   * `uid` property must be a non-resolving or resolving URL.
   * `uid` may resolve to a catalog covering the different release branches of the package.
   * `uid` may resolve to a registry namespace.

+  * `native` boolean to indicate that modules should be treated as-is (i.e. the package contains modules written for the host platform where require() provided by intermediate loaders should be bypassed at all times and modules should not be wrapper or altered in any way.)

 [CommonJS Packages/Mappings/C](http://wiki.commonjs.org/wiki/Packages/Mappings/C)